bengfarrell/rgf-blog/content/blog/2016-01-18-gastown-olympic-cauldron-waterfront-park.md

 [![2015-Vancouver-095](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/2015-Vancouver-095-1024x425.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/2015-Vancouver-095.jpg)

-In this post, we’ll take our last Vancouver walk together -- this time with plenty of food and drink to make up for all of those burned calories at [Stanley Park](http://thegourmez.com/2016/01/15/stanley-park/)!
+In this post, we’ll take our last Vancouver walk together—this time with plenty of food and drink to make up for all of those burned calories at [Stanley Park](http://thegourmez.com/2016/01/15/stanley-park/)!
 My sojourn in Vancouver was made easier by having my two nights’ stay comped by [Nightswapping](http://nightswapping.com), a travel app and website that sets up willing home hosts with willing house guests for free, earning their own free nights in exchange.
 With the code **Gourmez-NS**,  you too can get a free night’s stay in Vancouver, or anywhere else with a willing host, from Nightswapping.
 Simply create a new account and type it into the “Add Promo Code” or “Add Coupon” section.
 [I reviewed the Nightswapping experience right here.](http://thegourmez.com/2015/12/07/product-review-nightswapping-a-new-travel-lodging-exchange-site/)

 And I’m concluding my blog series on Vancouver right here, in the dark.